 The Chapel was designed by Sir Christopher Wren and built in 1688.
-Soon afterwards, provision was made for a small instrument by the renowned 'Father' Bernard Smith, which was funded by a benefactor and installed on the West Gallery of the Chapel.
+Provision was then made for a small instrument by the renowned 'Father' Bernard Smith.
+This was funded by a benefactor, and installed on the West Gallery of the Chapel.

-By 1988, the organ had become very unreliable due to the unwieldy size of the instrument and lack of thoughtful, structural design.
-The decision was taken to build a new organ within the existing Smith case (which was returned to its original dimensions and layout), with fewer stops and mechanical action.
-The work was entrusted to Kenneth Jones and Associates of Bray, Ireland, this being their first organ in England.
-The new organ incorporated all of the surviving Smith pipes and now consisted of 34 stops.
+By 1988, the organ had become very unreliable, due to its unwieldy size.
+Due to its regular rebuilding, it also had a lack of thoughtful, structural design.
+Therefore, the existing Smith case was returned to its original size & layout.
+A new organ was then built within it, with fewer stops and mechanical action.
+It was constructed by Kenneth Jones & Associates of Bray, Ireland.
+This was their first organ in England.
+The new organ incorporated all of the surviving Smith pipes, and consists of 34 stops.

-The present organ is widely acknowledged as one of the finest instruments in Cambridge, with a sensitive mechanical action and a beautifully balanced, well-blended sound.
-The specification drawn up in 1988 married new material with original Smith pipework, whilst at the same time creating an extremely versatile instrument which plays a wide repertoire of music in a convincing manner.
+Our organ is widely acknowledged as one of the finest instruments in the Cambridge Chapels.
+It has a sensitive mechanical action and a balanced, well–blended sound.
+The 1988 specification married new materials with the original Smith pipework.
+This combination created an extremely versatile, beautifully–toned instrument.
+The piston capture system was replaced, and a sequencer added in 2021.

 |Great Organ||Swell Organ (enclosed)|